wurstscript/wurstscript.github.io/_doc/tutorials/legacymaps/introduction.md

 ## Welcome

-This guide will explain how to use regular Jass (including GUI) and vJass resources next to Wurst.
+This guide will explain how to use regular Jass (or GUI, which is translated to Jass) and vJass resources next to Wurst.
 This guide will **not** explain how to convert (v)Jass to Wurst.

 ## Motivation